muziFiona/Advanced-Creative-Coding-1/README.md

   - Windows 10: free with any recent windows license
   - Community Edition - free.
 Installed on PCs

---

 ## C++ on MacOS

 - El Capitan, High Sierra,... *NOT* Catalina
   - Free
   - Xcode - also free

----

-## Download Maximilian

-- Designed to make it easy to learn how to do sound and music in C++
-- Good for beginners
-- Powerful enough to be used in commercial applications
-- Free

---

 ## C++ Track - Download Maximilian